IBM-Cloud/terraform-provider-ibm/website/docs/r/en_smtp_configuration.html.markdown

   * Constraints: The maximum length is `256` characters.
 The minimum length is `10` characters.
 The value must match regular expression `/[a-fA-F0-9]{8}-[a-fA-F0-9]{4}-[a-fA-F0-9]{4}-[a-fA-F0-9]{4}-[a-fA-F0-9]/`.
 * `name` - (Required, String) SMTP name.
   * Constraints: The maximum length is `250` characters.
 The minimum length is `1` character.
 The value must match regular expression `/[a-zA-Z 0-9-_\/.?:'";,+=!#@$%^&*() ]*/`.
-* `verification_type` - The verification_type qualified values are spf/dkim/en_authorization.
+* `verification_type` - (Optional, String) The verification_type qualified values are spf/dkim/en_authorization.
 This is only the update parameter.

 ## Attribute Reference